Winter safety

 Please stay off stormwater management ponds at all times.

-Other ways to protect yourself outdoors this winter
+Other ways to protect yourself outdoors this winter:

 • Inform others of your destination and expected time of return

-• Check weather conditions
+• Check weather conditions before travelling

 • Dress in layers to protect against hypothermia (decreased body temperature)